hotelcurtains/CS284/notes/notes.md

     - also just repeat all of the interface's methods in the derived class bc now they're concrete

 # List ADT
-- basically the platonic ideal of a List in programming
+- the basic concept of a List in programming
 - the point of this data type is that the implementation is unknown
 ![Table 14.1.1: Some common operations for a list ADT.](image-2.png)
 - singly-linked lists are where each node (i.e. element/cell) links to the one in front of and behind it, and no others.